Skip to main content

 TRANSCRIPTS

 A copy of all post-secondary transcripts must be uploaded to the application.
 These transcripts will be used as working copies during the admissions evaluation process.
-Failure to list all schools previously attended or making false or misleading statements on the application may result in cancellation of admission status and/or loss of credit.
+Applicants must report and upload an individual, up-to-date transcript for every college they have attended (including courses taken as concurrent enrollment or transferred into another university).

-Once admitted and before starting classes at the University of Utah, students must submit an official copy of all post secondary school transcripts and proof of graduation directly to the Office of Admissions.
+Once admitted and before starting classes at the University of Utah, students must submit an official copy of all postsecondary school transcripts and proof of graduation directly to the Office of Admissions.
 Transcripts submitted by a student are not considered official.
-Transcripts must be sent from the awarding institution directly to the University of Utah to be considered official.
+To be considered official, transcripts must be sent from the awarding institution directly to the University of Utah.

 HOW TO SUBMIT TRANSCRIPTS TO THE ADMISSION OFFICE: